Professor of Political Science

 - Ph.D., University of Chicago, Political Science (2001)

 - M.A., University of Chicago, Political Science (1997)

 - B.A., Connecticut College, International Relations (1994)

-Alexander Thompson is associate professor of political science.
+Alexander Thompson is professor of political science.
 His research and teaching interests are in the area of international relations, with an emphasis on the politics of international organizations and law.